Admin-coredensity/bn-techpack-automation/assets/data/primary-packages/liquid-filling-machine/description.md

 We offer fully-automatic liquid filling machines equipped with smart sensors and PLC controls.
 They can be integrated into automated production lines or operated as standalone units.

-- Saves significant time and increases efficiency compared to manual filling methods
+- Saves significant time and increases efficiency compared to manual filling

 - Fast filling cycle—capable of filling multiple containers in seconds, depending on liquid type and volume

 - Auto-fill and nozzle shut-off system ensures precision and reduces spillage

 - Low power consumption for energy-efficient operations

 - Automatic start/stop function and maintenance-free design reduce downtime

 - Ideal for packaging high-volume liquid products like juices, oils, syrups, and chemicals

 - PLC-based control enhances accuracy and consistency in every fill

 ---